 You'll be able to see real-time information about the quality of the air in your room on a small screen on the machine itself, and also in the Dyson Link app.

-A couple of other brands offer something similar.
-For example, the (£479) provides live data on the air in your room via a numerical digital display, which shows a number from 1 to 12, indicating how polluted your room is, and a colour ring, ranging from blue (clean) to red (polluted).
+An increasing number of brands are offering something similar.
+For example, the (£360) provides live data on the air in your room via a numerical digital display, which shows a number from 1 to 12, indicating how polluted your room is, and a colour ring, ranging from blue (clean) to red (polluted).